PoojaSolanki14/PoojaSolanki14/README.md

 ---

+## 🎯 Career Objective
+> Motivated and detail-oriented **BCA & MSCIT graduate** with a passion for **mobile & web development**.
+> Eager to apply academic knowledge, learn new technologies, and contribute to innovative projects.

+---

 ## ​ About Me
-- 💻 Mobile & Web Developer
+- 💻 Mobile & Web Developer (Fresher)
 - 🎓 BCA & MSCIT Graduate
 - 🚀 Passionate about building Flutter apps and web platforms
-- 🌱 Always learning and upgrading my skills
+- 🌱 Currently exploring **full-stack development** & **cloud services**
+- 🤝 Open to internships & full-time opportunities

 ---